adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 # UseWimlib
 detect and use wimlib-imagex.exe for exporting wim files instead dism.exe

+# AddDrivers
+add drivers to install.wim and boot.wim / winre.wim

+this is basic feature support, and should be used only with tested working compatible drivers. it is ment for simple and boot critical drivers (chipsets, disk controllers, LAN/WiFi..), to allow easier installation, not for large drivers, or drivers that may break setup. it will not check or verify drivers, it simply point DISM towards the drivers folders.

+How To Use:

+enable "AddDrivers" option

+place the drivers you want to add inside the proper subfolder:

+ALL   / drivers will be added to all wim files
+OS    / drivers will be added to install.wim only WinPE / drivers will be added to boot.wim / winre.wim only

+# Drv_Source
+optional, specify different source folder path for drivers the folder must contain subfolder for each drivers target, as explained above.

 - Note: Do not change the structure of W10UI.ini, just set your options after the equal sign =

 - To restore old behavior and change options by editing the script, simply detele W10UI.ini file